Bad-tibira: Tell al-Madineh

 The site was visited in 1927 by Raymond P. Dougherty for a day.
-He reports that the site covered about a square mile with the western mound being the largest with low extensions bearing off a mile to the north.
-Numbers baked bricks were seen along with door sockets, flint saw blades, and a bronze needle.
+He reported that the site covered about a square mile with the western mound being the largest with low extensions bearing off a mile to the north.
+Straight and circular walls were noted.
+Numbers of baked bricks were seen along with door sockets, flint saw blades, and a bronze needle.